azhigaylo/build/README.md

 ```bash
            ./prepare_all.sh -it
 ```
-             difference is only one things, for target build BuildRoot will be uploaded and builded.
+             difference is only in one things, for target build, BuildRoot will be uploaded and builded.

            - help :
 ```bash